 Foundations for Public Health

-This past summer, I had the opportunity to redesign a third piloted iteration of my inaugural online course, Foundations for Public Health, the Harvard T.H.
+Last summer, I had the opportunity to redesign a third piloted iteration of my inaugural online course, Foundations for Public Health, the Harvard T.H.
 Chan School of Public Health's orientation course which has now reached over 1800 incoming graduate students.
 I was invited to welcome students "in-person" during their virtual orientation, and spoke to them about the profound importance of their decision to pursue a future in public health in the time of COVID-19.
 Read more in this Harvard Gazette article that reports on university-wide efforts to prepare students for remote learning.

 COVID-19: Teaching Transitions